The Asterisk War Episode 18

-In The Asterisk War’s eighteenth episode, Scrambling, Amagiri Ayato and Julis Riessfeld compete in the semifinals match.
+In The Asterisk War episode 18, Scrambling, Amagiri Ayato and Julis Riessfeld compete in the semifinals match.
 At the same time, Sasamiya Saya and Toudou Kirin continue the search for Flora Klemm.
 After his match, Ayato joins them in the field and takes a different approach.

 Julis and Ayato take on two worthy opponents in their semi-final match.
 Kirin and Saya continue their search for Flora, though Saya gives into a moment of frustration that in the long run only strengthens her resolve.
 Ernesta Kühne and Camilla Pareto discuss their goals and the effects that Kirin and Saya’s match had on RM-C and AR-D. Ernesta in particular seems to have second thoughts about her conversation with Dirk Eberwein.
 Finally, after a brainstorming session with Irene Urzaiz, Ayato searches for Flora in a different area of the city, only to run into armed and sinister men.
 While trying to avoid them, he runs into a woman he’d never met before who offers to help him.